patchzyy/Pulsar/README.md

 - Room kick page and feature implementation
 - Player count calculation, display and feature implementation
 - Extended Team VS, UI changes, feature implementation, and all code associated
+- The specific Discord Rich Presence implementation used by Retro Rewind and code associated

-**NOTE:** You can ask to be exempted from these licensing constraints, feel free to contact the code author(s)
+**NOTE:** You can ask to be fully exempted from these licensing constraints, feel free to contact the code author(s)

 # Pulsar